 Oveedia is a region specific OTA focused on travel to and throughout Central America and the Latin countries of the Caribbean.
-Oveedia targets to offer over 16,000 hoteliers, vacation rental operators and individual condominium owners (local to the region), a place to market their properties while allowing travelers to book their travel to these emerging destinations through Oveedia.
+Oveedia targets to offer as much as 20,000 hoteliers, vacation rental operators and individual condominium owners (local to the region), a place to market their properties while allowing travelers to locate and book their travel to these emerging destinations, online, through Oveedia.

-PURE's Oveedia platform provides:
+PURE's Oveedia platform currently provides:

-- Facebook, Twitter, Google+ Login Integration - GDS connectivity - Submission platform for hoteliers (similar to Expedia Partner Central) - Mobile compatibility with IOS, Android and Windows - Social interaction environments through picture Spotting for (i) Hotels, and, (ii) Airplanes - Video Streaming Media to travelers.
-Oveedia will piggy-back this global traffic and higher index ranking to market and advertise its portfolio of Central American-Caribbean vacation properties - which is estimated to include over 16,000 hoteliers, vacation rental operators and condominiums.
+- Facebook, Twitter, Google+ Login Integration - GDS connectivity - Submission platform for hoteliers (similar to Expedia Partner Central) - Mobile compatibility with IOS, Android and Windows - Social interaction environments through picture Spotting for (i) Hotels, and, (ii) Airplanes - Video Streaming Media

-PURE will leverage its relationship with the Sabre Corporation as a registered member of the Sabre Travel Network, and market over 125,000 hotels, 400 airlines, 16 cruise lines and 25 car rental selections.
-This will significantly increase Oveedia's market position and overall visibility
+PURE has greatly leveraged its relationship with the Sabre Corporation as a registered member of the Sabre Travel Network, to currently market over 125,000 hotels, 400 airlines, 16 cruise lines and 25 car rental selections.
+While not the focal market, this instant inventory has significantly increased Oveedia's market position and overall visibility to travelers.
+Oveedia is piggy-backing this global traffic and higher index ranking to effectively market and advertise its portfolio of Central American-Caribbean vacation properties - which is estimated to include as much as 20,000 hoteliers, vacation rental operators and condominiums.